Spatial planning: Definition

+Rationale

+Spatial planning is necessary due to the competing demands on space—from the economy, social needs (e.g. housing), and environmental protection.

+Spatial planning is especially important in developing countries which often face rapid urbanisation and industralisation, which places pressure on existing urban infrastructure.

+By country

+China

+Spatial planning in mainland China is known as territorial spatial planning.

+European Union

 Various compendia of spatial planning systems can be found.
 Below is a table showing some of the main sources, the countries covered and the date of publication.

-European spatial planning
+European-wide spatial planning

 In 1999, a document called the European Spatial Development Perspective (ESDP) was signed by the ministers responsible for regional planning in the EU member states.
 Although the ESDP has no binding status, and the European Union has no formal authority for spatial planning, the ESDP has influenced spatial planning policy in European regions and member states, and placed the coordination of EU sectoral policies on the political agenda.

 At the European level, the term territorial cohesion is becoming more widely used and is for example mentioned in the draft EU Treaty (Constitution) as a shared competency of the European Union; it is also included in the Treaty of Lisbon.
 The term was defined in a "scoping document" in Rotterdam in late 2004 and is being elaborated further using empirical data from the ESPON programme in a document entitled "The Territorial State and Perspectives of the European Union".
 At the minister's conference in May 2007 in Leipzig, a political document called the "Territorial Agenda" was signed to continue the process begun in Rotterdam, revised in May 2011 in Gödöllő.

+United Kingdom

+Spatial planning in the UK is known as town and country planning.